 Nothing ruins any trip faster than being cold and wet because you came without the right clothing.
 This is especially important in Iceland, due to the large amount of time you’re likely to be spending outside exploring the amazing natural spaces.

 But fear not!
 If you know what to pack for Iceland, your trip will be a magical one.
-You can enjoy glacier hikes, bathing in hot springs, visiting volcanic craters and all the other super cool things to do in this incredible country by getting your Iceland clothes sorted.
+You can enjoy glacier hikes in Vatnajökull, bathe in hot springs somewhere in Landmannalaugar.
+Or maybe visit a volcanic craters such as Kerid crater, and all the other super cool things to do in this incredible country by getting your Iceland clothes sorted.

 Here’s our ultimate packing list for Iceland to help you get prepared, along with some top tips on what to pack for Iceland during different seasons and the lowdown on the four-layer clothing rule.